toitlang/jaguar/README.md

 ## How does it work?

 Jaguar runs a small HTTP server that listens for incoming requests.
-The requests contain compiled Toit applications that are relocated and installed in flash on the device.
-Before installing an application, we stop any old version of the application and free the resources it has consumed.
-The new version of the application gets to start again from `main`.
+The requests contain compiled Toit programs that are relocated and installed in flash on the device.
+Before installing a program, we stop any old version of the program and free the resources it has consumed.
+The new version of the program gets to start again from `main`.

 ## How do I use it?